idsc-frazzoli/tensor/README.md

 ---

-The units of a quantity are completely customizable by the user.
+The units of a quantity are chosen by the application layer.
 For instance, `Quantity.of(3, "Apples")` is valid syntax.

-The tensor library contains a resource `/unit/si.properties` that encodes the SI unit system, but the use optional.
+The tensor library contains the resource `/unit/si.properties` that encodes the SI unit system in the familiar strings such as `m`, `kg`, `s`, but the use of this convention is optional.
-The example below makes use of these definitions
+The example below makes use of these provided definitions

     Scalar mass = Quantity.of(300, "g"); // in gram
     Scalar a = Quantity.of(981, "cm*s^-2"); // in centi-meters per seconds square